andrewgouin/react-native-asset-manager/README.md

-Get assets (images and videos) from Android
+Get assets (images and videos) on Android

 # Install
 ```